DevsparZeroGitHubUser/hello-world/README.md

 public void scanCompleteDeployment(boolean status, String errorMessage);
 ```
 <b>Description:</b>
-Callback function that is called when the Scanning has been charged completely.
+Callback function that is called when the Scanning has been charged completely (Means the billing process is successful).
 Not yet applicable for this version.<br>
 <b>Parameters:</b>
 * status : Represents whether the `completeScanDeployment` is successfully called or not.
 * errorMessage : Error passed from processing `completeScanDeployment`.

 ### <a name="OCRType"></a> Scanning Types
 This Scanning Types determines the OCR Results being produced from the Scanner.
+(Different types has different scanning functions)

 | Scan Config Class                | Description                                      |
 |----------------------------------|--------------------------------------------------|